abaig32/terraform-project-portfolio/Kubernetes Cluster Deployment/README.md

 This project focuses on using a docker image of a to-do-list web app that I created using HTML, CSS, and JavaScript.
 That docker image was uploaded to dockerhub into a public repository at https://hub.docker.com/r/abaig32/todo-app.
 I then used Terraform to provision an EKS cluster with managed modes that would deliver this containerized web app.
 I also updated the file structure in this project compared to my others.
 All relevant blocks are in their own files and can be easily found through file names.

+NOTE:

+This project is still a work in progress